Here are 20 easy ways to get your hygge on and not be miserable this winter!

 7. Stay Connected With Friends and Family

 We naturally see less of people in the winter as this time of year means more time spent indoors.
-But since COVID has led to us all staying at home soooooo much more, it’s even more important to try and see people when you can.
+And then COVID happened, we all became more isolated, and I’m not sure we’ve really got back to how things were in the before-times. has led to us all staying at home soooooo much more, it’s even more important to try and see people when you can.

 Staying connected is one of the pillars of mental health.
 So meet up for a walk, even in the freezing cold.
-Or stay home and video chat.
+Invite people over, head to a cozy coffee shop, or try a new restaurant.
 If you’re feeling low and can’t handle any “live” interaction right now, try sending a text, email, or a card.
 Just do one small thing to reach out and it will likely help.

 8. Give in to your desire to hibernate